Categories: Business

 Walk into any warehouse, factory, or busy retail space and the flooring immediately tells a different story than what’s underfoot at home.
-Commercial environments demand something fundamentally different from their surfaces, and it’s not just about handling more foot traffic.
+Commercial floors demand something fundamentally different from their surfaces, and it’s not just about handling more foot traffic.
 The gap between what works in a house and what survives in a commercial setting comes down to several factors that most people don’t think about until something goes wrong.

 Residential floors need to support furniture, people, and maybe the occasional dropped appliance.
 Commercial floors deal with something else entirely.
 Forklifts weigh several tons even before they’re loaded.
 Pallet jacks concentrate massive weight onto small wheel contact points.
 Heavy machinery sits in one spot for years, creating sustained pressure that would crush standard residential flooring materials.